Measurement prospects for the pair-instability mass cutoff with gravitational waves: Observational summary

 \subsection{Parametric results}

 Our phenomenological-model results confirm those of Ref.~\cite{Tong:2025wpz}.
-The model that allows for a truncation in secondary masses $m_2$ different from that in primary masses $m_1$---\textsc{Single Power Law + 2 Peaks + Cutoff}---is strongly preferred, according to Bayes factors $\mathcal{B}\approx200$ over the same model but with equal $m_1$ and $m_2$ maxima---\textsc{Single Power Law + 2 Peaks}---and $\mathcal{B}\gtrsim600$ over our model most similar to the default from Ref.~\cite{LIGOScientific:2025pvj}---\textsc{Broken Power Law + 2 Peaks}.
-This evidence becomes significant only after the addition of new observations in GWTC-4, as Bayes factors are $\approx1$ within numerical uncertainties based on GWTC-3 alone.
+The model that allows for a truncation in secondary masses $m_2$ different from that in primary masses $m_1$---\textsc{Single Power Law + 2 Peaks + Cutoff}---is strongly preferred, according to Bayes factors $\log_{10}\mathcal{B}\approx2.3$ over the same model but with equal $m_1$ and $m_2$ maxima---\textsc{Single Power Law + 2 Peaks}---and $\log_{10}\mathcal{B}\approx2.8$ over our model most similar to the default from Ref.~\cite{LIGOScientific:2025pvj}---\textsc{Broken Power Law + 2 Peaks}.
+This evidence becomes significant only after the addition of new observations in GWTC-4, as there is no model preference according to Bayes factors within numerical uncertainties based on GWTC-3 alone.

 As seen in Figure~\ref{figure: observations}, the preferred model (top row) finds posterior median and 90\% equal-tailed credible interval (CI) for the maximum $m_2$ of $45_{-5}^{+7}M_\odot$ from GWTC-4, much more constrained than $53_{-13}^{+46}M_\odot$ from GWTC-3.
 The maximum $m_1$ is not constrained as well, but is $>100M_\odot$ with 99\% credibility.
 This is in stark contrast to the two models (second and third rows of Figure~\ref{figure: observations}) that assume equal maxima for $m_1$ and $m_2$.
 For example, for the \textsc{Single Power Law + 2 Peaks} model, the posterior for the maximum mass is peaked more strongly at $85_{-9}^{+36}M_\odot$ compared to the GWTC-3 measurement of $94_{-20}^{+47}M_\odot$, though still with a tail to higher masses in the posterior.
 The discrepant maxima between models highlight the impact and potential misspecification of prior model choices \cite{Mandel:2025qnh}.
 Though we excluded GW231123, this does not impact the inferred $m_2$ cutoff or the broader mass distribution (cf. Ref.~\cite{Tong:2025wpz}).